Janeth Chepngetich

-Early life
+Early and personal life

 She is from Keringet, Nakuru County in the Kenyan Rift Valley, the same town as world record breaking athlete, Faith Kipyegon.
+Country Championships.
+She later joined the Willy Langat coached training group that includes Brenda Jepchirchir, in Keringet.

 Career

 Competing as a junior in 2015, she was an Africa Youth 1500m bronze medalist.
 She subsequently competed over that distance at the 2015 World Youth Championships in Athletics in Cali, Colombia.

 She set a women's course record in winning the Udine half marathon in 2022, in a time of 1:08.24.

 She was runner-up at the Prague half marathon in April 2023.
-In September 2023, again running on the road, she won the women's Birell 10KM Race in Prague, in a time of 30:21.
+In September 2023, again running on the road, she won the women's Birell 10 km Race in Prague, in a time of 30:21.
 In January 2024, she finished fourth at the Valencia 10k in a time of 29:55.
 In March 2024, she won gold in the 10,000 metres at the African Games in a time of 33:37.00.